Cruising Association

 The Cruising Association (CA) which was founded in 1908 is the largest British-based organisation which caters exclusively for cruising sailors.
 Membership is composed of sailors based in the UK and around the world who cruise inland, inshore and offshore by sail or power.

-With more than 6300 members across the globe, and growing, The Cruising Association provides services, information, help and advice to cruising sailors worldwide.
-Founded in December 1908, The Cruising Association publishes an almanac which covers the whole of the British Isles and the Atlantic seaboard of Europe, and has local representatives all over the world.
-The Cruising Association has 19 UK and worldwide Sections providing specialised knowledge and events wherever members cruise.
+With more than 6400 members across the globe, and growing, The Cruising Association provides services, information, help and advice to cruising sailors worldwide.
+Founded in December 1908, The Cruising Association publishes the Cruising Almanac which covers from Shetland in the north around the coasts and islands of Great Britain and Ireland; on the continent, from Bergen into the approaches to the Baltic and right down to Gibraltar, and has local representatives all over the world.
+The Cruising Association has 18 UK and worldwide Sections providing specialised knowledge and events wherever members cruise.

-The Cruising Association is a limited company run by a Council and a number of committees and groups, and has a Secretariat that runs the business of the Association from its headquarters, CA House, in London's Limehouse Basin.
+The Cruising Association is a limited company run by a volunteer Council and a number of committees and groups, and has a Secretariat that runs the business of the Association from its headquarters, CA House, in London's Limehouse Basin.
 The Association's Patron is Sir Robin Knox-Johnston.

 Publications

 Throughout its history, The Cruising Association has produced sailing directories for members.
 These were, at one time, the only source of cruising information available to supplement charts and were produced annually, incorporated in a Handbook for members.
 Subsequently, the Handbook was produced in an enlarged version which covered the whole Atlantic seaboard of Europe.
 From 2003, this information was published on behalf of the Association by the publishers Imray, Laurie, Norrie & Wilson, as the Cruising Association Almanac which is now produced annually.

-In addition, The Cruising Association publishes a full colour quarterly magazine Cruising, which includes technical articles, news, and accounts of members' cruises.
+In addition, The Cruising Association publishes a full colour quarterly magazine Cruising, which includes technical articles, news, and accounts of members' cruises, along with a monthly newsletter.

 The Patron of The Cruising Association, the record-breaking round-the-world yachtsman Sir Robin Knox-Johnston, describes it as "the leading single source of cruising information for cruising yachtsman".